 It is possible to improve one’s chances of admission after being deferred or waitlisted.
-Wilton-based AdmissionsCheckup.com is a network of former admissions officers who evaluate prospective students’ applications.
+Wilton, CT-based AdmissionsCheckup.com is a network of former admissions officers who evaluate prospective students’ applications.
 They provide specific feedback on the application before it is submitted.
 But if a student has already submitted his or her application and received a waitlist reply, our former admissions officers can also clarify why a student was waitlisted and possibly help a student get admitted from the waitlist.

 Perhaps, unknowingly, the student gave the wrong impression, left too many unanswered questions or neglected to include something important.
 AdmissionsCheckup.com gives you a fresh perspective, clarifying possible reasons for the student’s wait list status and giving the student concrete steps that may help him or her get admitted.